 - 4.1.1 Subject to Section 4.1.2 and 4.1.3, a Developer may prepare a proposed Infill Community Plan.
-In order to obtain approval of the proposed Infill Community Plan, the Developer shall submit the Infill Community Plan for the required rezoning approvals per 1.4.4 and 1.4.8 and for approval of the actual Infill Community Plan.
-The Planning Director will review the Article 4 applications and provide a report to the Planning Commission.
-The Planning Commission will review the Article 4 applications and recommend approval, approval with modifications or conditions, or recommend disapproval of the applications to the City Commission. - 4.1.2 Preparation of an Infill Community Plan shall require the entity preparing the Plan to meet with and involve the neighborhoods surrounding the Infill project at least once prior to submitting the Infill Community Plan to the Planning Director.
-A report showing how neighborhood comments were addressed in the Infill Community Plan shall also be submitted to the Planning Director along with the Infill Community Plan. - 4.1.3 For any Infill sites comprising at least 30 contiguous acres, the Developer or the Planning and Development Services may prepare an Infill Community Plan.
+In order to obtain approval of the proposed Infill Community Plan, the Developer shall submit the Infill Community Plan for the required rezoning approvals per 1.4.4 and 1.4.7 and for approval of the actual Infill Community Plan to the City Commission.
+The CRC will review the Article 4 applications and provide a report on the rezoning request to the Planning Commission and a provide report on the Infill Community Plan request to the City Commission. - 4.1.2 Preparation of an Infill Community Plan shall require the entity preparing the Plan to meet with and involve the neighborhoods surrounding the Infill project at least once prior to submitting the Infill Community Plan to the CRC.
+A report showing how neighborhood comments were addressed in the Infill Community Plan shall also be submitted to the CRC along with the Infill Community Plan. - 4.1.3 For any Infill sites comprising at least 30 contiguous acres, the Developer or the Planning and Development Services may prepare an Infill Community Plan.
 For sites comprising less than 30 contiguous acres, only Planning and Development Services or its designee shall prepare an Infill Community Plan, except that upon petition by a landowner the Planning Director may allow a landowner to prepare an Infill Community Plan when doing so would be in accordance with the Purpose section of this Code.
 The Plan area should connect and blend with surrounding urbanism. - 4.1.4 An Infill Community Plan shall demonstrate compliance with the requirements of the Community Types described in Section 4.3 and with the Streetscape requirements set forth in Section 4.4. - 4.1.5 An Infill Community Plan shall demonstrate compliance with the requirements governing Civic Functions within each Community Type as described in Section 4.5.